nicolgit/nicolgit.github.io/_posts/2024/2024-09-05-install-and-run-noisy-on-azure-vm.md

 > the [hub-and-spoke playground](https://github.com/nicolgit/hub-and-spoke-playground) is instead a composite collection of BICEP/ARM templates.
 These templates are designed to be deployed on Azure, forming a hub and spoke network topology that is in alignment with the Microsoft Enterprise scale landing zone reference architecture.
 This setup serves as an experimental playground for testing and studying.

-The following steps need to be executed from an administrative PowerShell terminal:
+The following steps need to be executed from an administrative PowerShell terminal if the machine runs Windows:

 ```powershell
 #